Before sending your manuscript, please make sure that your piece complies with all these requirements:

 - Remove personal details from the file of the contribution and from the properties of the file.

 - Copyright: no copyright of another journal, author or publisher is infringed.

-- Obtain permissions for publication of copyrighted material (pictures, photographs, etc.).
+- Obtain permissions for publication of copyrighted material like images, etc.

 Note that non-standard ASCII characters or unusual fonts, particularly special characters in Old and Middle English, Phonetics or Greek, illustrations, graphics, tables, pictures, etc. must be consulted with the editors.

 - MARGINS: 2,5 cmfor all the margins.